Winter Hut to Hut Expedition in Norway

 5hrs · 12km · 350m up · 400m down

 Your last day out in the wild.
-Setting off skiing over a small mountain, you'll descend through pine forest and cross a frozen river, before a short stint out uphill again.
-Today you'll take lunch in the forest, as you set up a campfire to cook on.
-There'll be some more lessons in wilderness skills as you practise how to make snow-holes and learn about avalanche awareness, before skiing back to the lodge at Ruten Fjellstue.
-A celebratory meal awaits you there.
-For anyone keen, there will be time to jump into the outdoor wood-fired hot tub - a great way to reward your legs for their hard work these last few days.
+After skiing over a small mountain, you'll descend through pine forest and cross a frozen river, before a short stint of uphill.
+Today you'll set up a campfire to cook on and eat lunch in the forest.
+There'll be some more wilderness skills to master as you practice how to make snow-holes and learn about avalanche awareness, before skiing back to the lodge at Ruten Fjellstue.
+And don't forget to jump into the outdoor wood-fired hot tub - the perfect reward for your weary legs after the past week on the go.

 Goodbye Langsua and back to Oslo